ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/getting-started/key-concepts.md

 ## Scripts and Styles

 As demonstrated above, we can create an inline `<style>` tag for our home page.
-As your application grows, you'll want to put script and style content in external files from within your project.
+As your application grows, you'll probably want to put script and style content in external files from within your project.

 ```html
 <!-- src/pages/index.html -->